Bay of Plenty Road Report

 Work underway

-• SH36 Tauranga Direct Road – Hauraki Stream Bridge replacement: Construction is underway on replacing a culvert 1km north of the SH36/Hamurana Road intersection.
-Traffic will be reduced to one lane, controlled by temporary traffic signals, lane and shoulder closures and a temporary speed limit of 30km/h.
-When the traffic management is first activated, it may take a short time to settle – phasing will be adjusted after seeing how traffic flows.
+- SH36 Tauranga Direct Road: Construction is underway on replacing a culvert 1km north of the SH36/Hamurana Road intersection at Hauraki Stream.
+Traffic is reduced to one lane, controlled by temporary traffic signals, lane and shoulder closures and a temporary speed limit of 30km/h.
 Minor delays are expected.
-Construction will be complete in early 2027.
+Construction will be complete in 2027.
+Oversized vehicles intending to use SH36 are required to detour via SH2, SH33, SH30 and SH5 for travel between Rotorua and Tauranga.

 Eastern Bay of Plenty